Jobs and Talent — 8 min

 There are many pros and cons of hiring employees versus contractors.
 In many cases, hiring a contractor may be the correct choice.

-If you do need the services of an employee, take the smart route and hire them through your local entity or EOR instead of risking the penalties that result from misclassifying them as contractors.
+If you do need an employee, it's smarter to hire them through your local entity or EOR rather than risk the penalties associated with misclassifying them as contractors.

 Labor laws and employee classification are difficult enough, but even if you get everything right, you still have to face the challenge of actually running global payroll.

-Every country in the world operates under its own tax code, and the company running the payroll is often responsible for withholding taxes and making certain payments to the government.
+All countries operate under their own tax code, and the company running the payroll is often responsible for withholding taxes and making certain payments to the government.

 You probably won’t need to understand the differences in payroll taxes for every country in the world.
-Ensure you understand your countries of interest, though, in an effort to save time, money, and headache down the road.
+Ensure you understand your countries of interest, though, to save time, money, and headaches down the road.

-Permanent establishment is a tax term for a business with an ongoing presence in a country sufficient to make the business pay taxes there.
+Permanent establishment is a tax term that describes a business with enough presence in a country to owe taxes there.

 Put another way, if your company meets certain criteria, you may be subject to corporate taxes in another country.
 This can be costly if you end up paying taxes twice on the same income.